Colorado National Guard: Second World War

-Cold War and late twentieth century
+Cold War and late 20th century

 During the 1950-1953 Korean War, no elements of the Colorado National Guard were deployed into the combat area, though other states' National Guards served in combat and support roles in the combat theatre.

 During the Vietnam War, 900 Colorado Air National Guardsmen were deployed.
 Most of these men arrived in 1968 and served a 15 month deployment through 27 March 1969.
 Of the Colorado Air National Guard deployed, 250 were stationed at Phan Rang Air Base.
 Two of the airmen did not return following crashes in 1969: Maj.
 Clyde Seiler was killed when his F-100 was brought down by ground fire during a combat mission and intelligence officer Capt.
 Perry Jefferson (posthumously promoted to major) who went missing during an observation flight.
 Jefferson's remains were recovered in 2007.
 The Coloradan National Guard airmen contributed 9,000 combat hours and 18,000 dropped munitions to the conflict.

 Woodstock West, a student protest on the campus of the University of Denver in May 1970 in response to the Kent State shootings, drew thousands to a shanty town constructed on the university's campus.
 University officials called upon the Colorado National Guard to clear a second encampment that had been established shortly after the Denver Police Department had successfully cleared the first tent city.
 Most residents evacuated the encampment prior to the arrival of the guardsmen on the morning of the 13 May.
 The National Guard blocked off the area, enabling dump trucks to remove material from the protest site.
 The guardsmen withdrew the next day.

 Following the 28 May 1998 killing of Cortez police officer Dale Claxton and wounding of two fellow officers by a trio of shooters, the Colorado National Guard assisted in the over 500-man, 17-helicopter manhunt that sprawled across the canyons and uranium mines of the Four Corners region.
 The bodies of all three criminals would be discovered in the region, with Jason McVean the last found in southeastern Utah nine years later in 2007.